 Intake/Clinical Interview and QEEG Recording Session (approx. 2 hours)

-Once completed, you will receive a comprehensive written report via email.
-This report documents the reason for evaluation, clinical history and relevant background, test results, diagnostic impressions, and recommendations.
+You will receive the qEEG/swLORETA clinical report via email within 7 to 10 business days.
+This report documents the reason for evaluation, patient history and background, summary and detailed analytic results, brain maps and connectivity diagrams, diagnostic impressions, and neurofeedback recommendations.
 The length and detail of a report varies depending on the referral question, testing objectives, and complexity of the assessment.